Foxconn profit below forecast on soaring operating costs, shares fall

 Foxconn’s operating costs jumped 18.8 percent in the quarter.

-Liao noted that Foxconn absorbed some expenses related to the Sharp acquisition this quarter, as well as development costs from setting up a factory in the United States, and taking Foxconn Industrial public in June.
+Liao noted that Foxconn absorbed some expenses this quarter related to Sharp’s planned acquisition of Toshiba’s PC business, as well as development costs from setting up a factory in the United States, and taking Foxconn Industrial public in June.

 Additional reporting by Chyen Yee Lee in Singapore and Yimou Lee in Taipei; Editing by Sayantani Ghosh and Neil Fullick

-Note: (This version of the story corrects paragraph 8 to show Foxconn acquired Sharp in 2016 (not this year), and clarifies in last paragraph expenses relate to Sharp’s acquisition of Toshiba PC unit.)